khensolomon/myanmar-notation/README.md

 ```js
 let notation = require('myanmar-notation');
 ```
-... and get the result returned as Object if there is a sense in get query, otherwise Boolean (`false`) return.
+... and get the result returned as Object if there is a sense in get query, otherwise empty Object (`{}`) return.

 - [x] Return formatted Numeric
 - [x] Decimals are rounded (floor)